boto/boto3/docs/source/guide/upgrading.rst

 registration and emission time.
 In future versions of boto3 we will remove this translation, so you may wish to update your code anyway.

-How do I update my code
+How to update your code
 ~~~~~~~~~~~~~~~~~~~~~~~

 You will need to look at the events you are registering against and determine